MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections-reporting.md

-### Use Power Automate flow to parse inspection responses
+### Use Power Automate flow to parse inspection responses (Deserialization of responses)

 When a technician fills out an inspection, the answers to each inspection question are stored as JSON in the **Inspection Response** entity.